xx7y7xx/xx7y7xx.github.io/_posts/2021-08-19-create-react-app-unittest-failed-typeerror-cannot-read-property-parentnode-of-undefined.md

 ---
 layout: post
-title: 'create-react-app unittest failed: "TypeError: Cannot read property \'parentNode\' of undefined"'
+title: "create-react-app unittest failed: \"TypeError: Cannot read property 'parentNode' of undefined\""
 ---

 In one of my create-react-app I saw this error message when running `yarn test`.